-- If you had an appointment booked with your optician or were due an appointment during the lockdown, they may have been in touch to re-arrange.
-If this isn’t the case, then pick up the phone and give them a call.
-DO NOT go to your opticians unless you have been specifically asked to.
+- If you have an issue with an upcoming appointment, pick up the phone and speak to them.
+Do not go to your opticians unless you have been specifically asked to.

 - If your contact lens specification has expired or is due to expire, please again, call your opticians to arrange a contact lens check-up.